Koenkk/zigbee2mqtt.io/docs/information/user_extensions.md

 To get familiar with  extensions framework please read [source code of internal extensions](https://github.com/Koenkk/zigbee2mqtt/tree/master/lib/extension).

-User extensions are stored in `data/extensions` folder
+User extensions are stored in `data/extensions` folder.

-User extension have to export a JavaScript Class or Function
+User extension have to export a JavaScript Class or Function.

 Example: